 A green salad for lunch with hummus for protein takes a lot of beating.

-Spinach, green peas and another coloured vegetable such as butternut would complete your day.
+Spinach, green beans and another coloured vegetable such as butternut would complete your day.
 A handful of unsalted peanuts or sunflower seeds would be the cherry on top.

 Now that you know what is a dietary fiber you are well on your way to a happy tum; less pain, pills and consultations with your doctor.

-It's purely anecdotal but by understanding what is a dietary fiber and other issues of course like daily exercise neither the good wife or I, in our mid-seventies take any medication; nor have we needed to consult our doctor in over a year.
+It's purely anecdotal but by understanding what is a dietary fiber and other issues of course like daily exercise neither the good wife nor I, in our mid-seventies take any medication; we have not needed to consult a doctor in over a year.

 Are we food snobs or epicures?
-You be the judge; we absolutely love the taste of our wholesome food and don't mind the extra chewing needed for fiber-rich meals.
+You be the judge; we absolutely love the taste of our wholesome nosh and don't mind the extra chewing needed for fiber-rich meals.

 Here are the back issues.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
 Better still, a Facebook or Twitter tick would help.